Elektroforeningen/Arendalsuka-Multicam-Stream/README.md

 # Hardware diagram

-Digram of the hardware-setup used, made using [https://draw.io/](https://draw.io/)
+Diagram of the hardware-setup used, made using [https://draw.io/](https://draw.io/)

 ![Arendalsuka-Multicam-Stream.png](Arendalsuka-Multicam-Stream.png)